Video Game / The King of Dragons

 - Regie, the Wizard: A 28 years old magician who fights by throwing magic blasts from his staff.
 He wields different types of staves, some of which grants him a two-hit ability.
 He's a Glass Cannon, with rather low defense and speed, but compensates with great range and (obviously enough) magic strength.
 Rather than shields, he finds different amulets to boost his defense.

 - Reval, the Elf: A typical elven archer.
-He's the Fragile Speedster, having the highest speed stat but mediocre attack and lousy defense.
+He's the Fragile Speedster, having the highest speed stat but lousy defense.
 His bows increase the speed he can fire his arrows.

 - Aldo, the Cleric: A 34 years old Gentle Giant who prefers maces and the like over sharp weapons.
-He's the Mighty Glacier, with great strength (both physical and magical) and the highest defense, but slow like a snail.
+He's the Mighty Glacier, with great strength (both physical and magical), but slow like a snail.
 He's also able to heal his allies alongside him after picking up a healing item.

 - Vargas, the Dwarf: The very small axe-wielding dwarf.
 He's a hard-hitting speedster, with good speed and great defense stats, but has weak magic strength and lacks range.
 Though his small size works for him in avoiding certain attacks.